Get a Quote Instantly

 Book & Earn the Best Price

 Prompt Charters is the # 1 charter bus and minibus rental service provider in Fairbanks.
 As the premier charter bus and minibus rental company in town, we are the right partner for all your bus transportation needs.
-With late model vehicles, we have the enviable position as the most trusted bus company in town.
-As the leading bus company in town, we provide all types of transportation services such as limo, mini-coach bus, coach bus, charter bus, school bus and executive charter bus rental in Fairbanks, Alaska.
-If you need a charter bus for hire please contact us at 877 277 6678.
+With late-model vehicles, we have an excellent position as the most trusted bus company in town.
+As the leading bus company in the city, we provide all types of transportation services such as limo, mini-coach bus, coach bus, charter bus, school bus, and executive charter bus rental in Fairbanks, Alaska.
+If you need a charter bus for hire, please contact us at 877 277 6678.
 We guarantee the best possible charter bus rates.

 Bus Charter For Corporate Events

 Prompt Charter is the largest corporate bus transportation provider in North America.
-Corporations are in greatest need of charter buses to transport their employees during business events.
+Corporations are in the greatest need of charter buses to transport their employees during business events.
 A Major portion of our business transportation for corporate events and meetings.
-Picking people from the airport to shuttling large groups to and from large events, taking back to the airport we manage the whole process so that will alleviate the logistical nightmare associated with large corporate events.
-Whether you are holding a sales conference or shareholders meeting Prompt Charters can plan and execute it.
+Picking people from the airport to shuttling large groups to and from significant events, taking back to the airport, we manage the whole process so that it will alleviate the logistical nightmare associated with significant corporate events.
+Whether you are holding a sales conference or shareholders meeting, Prompt Charters can plan and execute it.
 When it comes to corporate travel management, it has to be handled meticulously and economically.
-Armed with a team of corporate travel professionals and coupled with cutting edge technology, we will be able to do a superb job on your travel needs
+Armed with a team of corporate travel professionals and coupled with cutting edge technology, we will be able to do a superb job on your travel needs.

-Our process starts with our corporate sales team, sitting down with your the corporate travel counselor and plan the logistics.
-After that, a travel coordinator will be assigned you and that person will in charge of planning, executing the travel arrangements.
-If your group size is over 1,000, a team of travel planners will be assigned the task and we'll make sure all goes well without a hitch.
+Our process starts with our corporate sales team, sitting down with your corporate travel counselor, and plan the logistics.
+After that, a travel coordinator will be assigned you, and that person will in charge of planning, executing the travel arrangements.
+If your group size is over 1,000, a team of travel planners will be assigned the task, and we'll make sure all goes well without a hitch.

 School Field Trips.